 Once DEI receives notice that a qualifying event has occurred, COBRA continuation coverage will be offered to each of the qualified beneficiaries.
 Each qualified beneficiary will have an independent right to elect COBRA continuation coverage.
-Covered employees may elect COBRA continuation coverage on behalf of their spouses, and parents may elect COBRA continuation coverage on behalf of their children.
+Covered employees may elect COBRA continuation coverage on behalf of their spouses, and parents may elect COBRA continuation coverage on behalf of their spouses, and parents may elect COBRA continuation coverage on behalf of their spouses.